Dmytro2V/CSS-layout/README.md

+First commit - classic css.
+Compromizes:
+1. half-sized fields are different ant not justified 100%
+2. div in html was moved from bottom to higher position (probably ok)
+3. two rows text in bottom was reduced to one line only (2 lines too hard)

 # CSS Layout Project

 In this project, we will be using the HTML Forms project as the start point to